| | In

 Milan.

-In the mid-sixteenth century, just as the church began negotiating the
+Some Conclusions In the mid-sixteenth century, just as the church began negotiating the

 shifts in the social scene, the professional theatre made its entrance